 Uncontested divorces are governed by G.L. c.208, Section 1A.
 An uncontested divorce based on an irretrievable breakdown of the marriage is filed when both parties agree they want to divorce.
 The document filed is called a Joint Petition for Divorce.
-If you are filing for an uncontested divorce, the following must be filed:
+If you are filing for an uncontested divorce, the following must be submitted:

-The goal of the Probate and Family Court is to have the parties work out their own Separation Agreement.
+The goal of the Probate and Family Court is to have the parties work out their Separation Agreement.
 The Separation Agreement typically governs several issues related to the separation of two parties, including, but not limited to:

 Contested divorces are governed by G.L. c.208, Section 1B.
 A contested divorce based on an irretrievable breakdown of the marriage is filed when only one party wants a divorce.
-If one party files for a contested divorce and then the other party agrees that there has been an irretrievable breakdown of the marriage, the Complaint for Divorce can be amended to a Joint Petition.
-Once a party files for divorce, the case will progress through the courts and the parties will have to attend several court dates, including a Case Management Conference, a pretrial date and a trial date.
+If one party files for a contested divorce and then the other party agrees that there has been an irretrievable breakdown of the marriage, the Complaint about Divorce can be amended to a Joint Petition.
+Once a party files for divorce, the case will progress through the courts, and the parties will have to attend several court dates, including a Case Management Conference, a pretrial date, and a trial date.
 If you are filing for a contested divorce, the following must be filed:

-The practice at Sweeney & Associates, LLC is to file a Motion for Temporary Orders at the same time we file the Complaint for Divorce.
-The court will schedule a hearing date for the Motion and both parties will have to appear at the hearing.
-On the Motion date, the judge will make Temporary Orders that usually remain in effect until the parties either agree on a divorce settlement or until the court enters a judgment after the trial.
-At the hearing, we address custody of the child(ren), parenting time (formerly known as visitation), alimony, which party shall remain in the marital home, and child support.
+The practice at Sweeney & Associates, LLC is to file a Motion for Temporary Orders while we file the Complaint for Divorce.
+The court will schedule a hearing date for the Motion, and both parties will have to appear at the hearing.
+On the Motion date, the judge will make Temporary Orders that usually remain in effect until the parties agree on a divorce settlement or until the court enters a judgment after the trial.
+We address custody of the child(ren) at the hearing, parenting time (formerly known as visitation), alimony, which party shall remain in the marital home, and child support.
 These are just some of the general issues addressed.

-If you are going through divorce, contact our firm online today, or you may call us directly at (617) 300-0212.
+If you are going through a divorce, contact our firm online today, or you may call us directly at (617) 300-0212.